Updated January 2024

 These are all skills taught in medical office administrator training.
 You'll start your first position with a good foundation in accounting and billing—which your employer can build on with extra training, depending on their specific needs.

 6. Familiar with medical terminology

-In an incredibly diverse city like Toronto, you'll often see MOA job postings looking for candidates who know multiple languages.
-And that's because many clinics serve patients who don't speak much (or any) English.
+Depending on where you live, you may see MOA job postings looking for candidates who know multiple languages.
+That's because in diverse urban areas, many clinics serve patients who don't speak much (or any) English.

-For example, you'll see employers looking for medical office assistants who speak Tamil, Chinese, Urdu—or one of the many other languages commonly spoken throughout the GTA.
+For example, in a major city like Toronto, you'll see employers looking for medical office assistants who speak Tamil, Chinese, Urdu—or one of many other languages.

 Don't speak another language?
 Don't worry, it's not a deal breaker.
 What's really important is cultural sensitivity.
 Employers want MOAs who can get along with people from all walks of life, without discrimination.

 In a front-line role like MOA, you must be able to get along with everyone—regardless of culture, religion, etc.